angeloashmore/react-shopify-hooks/docs/README.md

 ## API

-This package contains two sets of hooks: one set of hooks that keep a global context of the current checkout and customer and another set of hooks that provide low-level access to the Shopify API.
+This package contains two sets of hooks: one set of hooks that keeps a global context of the current checkout and customer and another set of hooks that provides low-level access to the Shopify API.

 **Recommended**: High-level context-aware hooks allowing easy checkout and customer management.